chrisparnin/attachables/README.md

 ### Other platforms

-`attachables` is also available in chrome!
+`attachables` is also available in Chrome!
 See https://github.com/chrisparnin/pm

 ### Future Features